treygriffith/pushflash/README.md

 * `namespace` The Socket.io namespace for passing notifications.
 Defaults to `/notifications`
 * `client.name` The name that gets exposed on `window` for the client-side script.
 Defaults to `Pushflash`
 * `client.path` The path where the client-side script can be retrieved.
 Defaults to `/pushflash.js`
+* `css.theme` The CSS theme from humane.js you'll be using.
+Defaults to `jackedup`
+* `css.path` The path where the client-side css can be retrieved.
+Defaults to `/pushflash.css`
 * `authorize` Function called when a client connects to Pushflash with the Socket.io handshake data and a callback.
 Callback with `(null, true)` if the client is authorized.
 * `authorizeChannel` Function called when a client connects to Pushflash with the Socket.io handshake data, the channel id, and a callback.
 Callback with `(null, true)` if the client is authorized.
 * `redis.port` Port number of the redis server.
 Defaults to `6379`.